Don't miss this free $200 USD credit (Valid for 60 days) on DO, launch your idea now

 In short, I would use wordpress only for personal blogs.
 However I would avoid using wordpress for photo galleries, ecommerce or any other type of website that requires a bit more customization.

 Update 18-Feb-2021: I decided to combine the best of both worlds; a frontend written using the new Javascript technologies and a robust wordpress backend.
 To do this I used Frontity, a React framework for wordpress .
-The navigation is much smoother and I can customize it to my liking.
+The navigation is much smoother and I can customize the UI it to my liking.
 And, since the backend of my blog is still wordpress, I can still use Yoast SEO and the wordpress post editor, from which I am writing this post.

-Apr-2022 update: I switched to Hugo, an SSG written almost entirely in Go, generates static sites in about 1ms per page, uses Markdown to generate the pages and has a lot of built-in features, I really love it!
-Hugo allows me to forget about multiple security issues, and keep package versions up to date in npm and so on.
+I really love Hugo, it allows me to forget about multiple security issues, and keep updated package versions in npm and so on.
 I have been using it for a short time but I love it, the only bad thing is the learning curve.
-But make no mistake, I still consider Wordpress to be the best option for most bloggers, Hugo requires too much technical knowledge to be useful for everyone.

 Eduardo Zepeda

 Web developer and GNU/Linux enthusiast.
 I believe in choosing the right tool for the job and that simplicity is the ultimate sophistication.
 Better done than perfect.
-I also believe in the goodnesses of cryptocurrencies outside of monetary speculation.
+I also believe in the goodness of cryptocurrencies outside of monetary speculation.

 Read more